- General Information

 - wipe from ‘front to back’ with toilet paper; it is best to blot with toilet paper and use each piece only once

 - wear loose-fitting cotton underpants and trousers.
+Avoid tight or synthetic underwear.
 Tight fitting clothing can make your genital area moist, which encourages bacterial growth

 - use a water-based lubricant during sex to prevent irritation if the vaginal area is dry; do not use spermicides as they can cause irritation